The Best Lizards for Handling: Species That Welcome Your Touch

 Blue tongue skinks grow to anywhere from 14 to 18 inches in length.

-While they are slightly smaller than the aforementioned bearded dragons in length, blue tongues are very heavy lizards for their size.
+While they are slightly smaller than bearded dragons in length, blue tongues are very heavy lizards for their size.
 This means that their bodies need to be carefully and gently supported at all times.

 Temperament

-Blue tongue skinks are docile animals that are known to enjoy a good handling session if properly socialized from a young age.
+Blue tongue skinks are docile lizards that are known to enjoy a good handling session if properly socialized from a young age.
 They can be quite active and will move around on you a lot while you handle them.
-If they are tired or are enjoying your body heat, they may lay their body along your forearm for a quick nap.

 4. Ackie Monitor